Learn to fuel the gymnast for optimal performance and longevity in the sport.

-If not, they’re unlikely to be meeting their needs, especially if they do not consume dairy products (vegan, vegetarian, disordered eating, lactose intolerance, milk protein allergy, or general avoidance).
+If not, they’re unlikely to meet their needs, especially if they do not consume dairy products (vegan, vegetarian, disordered eating, lactose intolerance, milk protein allergy, or general avoidance).

-Some families choose not to drink milk past a certain age out of misguided fears that “milk is inflammatory”, and “humans cannot process cow’s milk” or “milk contains hormones and antibiotics”.
+Some families choose not to drink milk past a certain age out of misguided fears.
+Fears like “milk is inflammatory”, and “humans cannot process cow’s milk” or “milk contains hormones and antibiotics”.

 Others just don’t put as much emphasis on milk or other dairy products once the children are out of the early grade-school years (or, it’s “not cool” for your teenager to drink milk anymore).

-Milk is sometimes thought to be inflammatory due to the saturated fat component, but several studies have shown no evidence that consuming whole fat dairy foods increases inflammatory markers, and if anything has a small anti-inflammatory effect.
+Milk is sometimes thought to be inflammatory due to the saturated fat component.
+However several studies have shown no evidence that consuming whole fat dairy foods increases inflammatory markers; if anything it has a small anti-inflammatory effect.
 As with all nutrition research, it’s all about context.
-A few cups of 1% to whole milk a day and a few servings of low sugar yogurt and cheese is very difference that copious amounts of fried cheese (mozzarella sticks), fast food pizza, super sugary yogurts, and multiple servings of ice cream or other high sugar dairy products.
+A few cups of 1% to whole milk a day and a few servings of low sugar yogurt and cheese is one thing.
+Copious amounts of fried cheese (mozzarella sticks), fast food pizza, super sugary yogurts, and multiple servings of ice cream or other high sugar dairy products is completely different.
 There are some observational studies that show that high intakes of dairy products can cause acne, but again, it’s all about context.

 In terms of tolerance to milk, that can be a valid area where an individual may choose not to drink or consume cow’s milk products.
 Cow’s milk contains three main components that can cause symptoms such as bloating, gas, diarrhea, eczema, or even constipation.

 Milk contains two proteins, whey and casein, which are often linked to infant cow’s milk protein intolerance that most grow out of.
-If not, it can become a milk allergy and thus essentially all dairy products would need to be avoided.
+If not, it can become a milk allergy and thus essentially all dairy products need to be avoided for that individual.
 Plant-milk alternatives would be appropriate, but keep an eye on added sugar and the minimal protein content.
 Plant-milk cheeses and yogurts have minimal overall nutrition aside from calories, some carbohydrate, and a little fat—they are not great sources of protein, calcium, vitamin D, etc like their cow’s milk counter-parts.

-Milk also contains a carbohydrate, lactose, which some people have an intolerance.
-Lactose itself does not cause an allergy; the body makes an enzyme called lactase that breaks down the lactose (milk sugar), though the amount of this enzyme decreases with age or in certain ethnicities (Asian, African American see a 75-95% lactose intolerance rate).
-For some, tolerating lactose is all about the “dose” in order for the carbohydrate to not be what’s called “malabsorbed” and then cause bloating, cramping, diarrhea, etc. Generally, ½ a cup of milk (6g of lactose) can be tolerated in one sitting and thus other dairy sources that are “harder”, i.e. have more lactose removed (yogurt, cheese, sour cream, etc) can be tolerated in slightly larger amounts.
+Milk also contains a carbohydrate, lactose, to which some people have an intolerance.
+Lactose itself does not cause an allergy; the body makes an enzyme called lactase that breaks down the lactose (milk sugar).
+The amount of this enzyme decreases with age or in certain ethnicities (Asian, African American see a 75-95% lactose intolerance rate).
+For some, tolerating lactose is all about the “dose” in order for the carbohydrate to not be what’s called “malabsorbed” (which can then cause bloating, cramping, diarrhea, etc).
+Generally, ½ a cup of milk (6g of lactose) can be tolerated in one sitting.
+Thus other dairy sources that are “harder”, i.e. have more lactose removed (yogurt, cheese, sour cream, etc) can be tolerated in slightly larger amounts.
 If this is the case, a focus on hard cheeses, lower-lactose yogurts (Greek) or even lactose free yogurts and cow’s milk are great choices for the athlete’s diet in order to meet calcium needs.

 Vitamin D is a fat-soluble vitamin found in fatty fish, eggs, fish liver oils, and fortified products such as milk, cheese, and butter.
-The RDA for vitamin D is 600 international units (IU) per day, but this has been questioned in terms of adequacy for children and adolescents, and certainly high level athletes.
+The RDA for vitamin D is 600 international units (IU) per day.
+Even that level has been questioned in terms of adequacy for children and adolescents, and certainly high level athletes.
 The Endocrine Society suggests that individuals will need at least 1500-2000 IU vitamin D per day to get blood levels above 30 ng/dL.

 The specific lab that needs to be checked to monitor vitamin D levels is called 25-hydroxyvitamin D (25(OH)D).
 If this level is less than 20 ng/dL, that is considered deficiency.
 Some physicians will order a different lab (often on accident) that looks very similar- 1, 25-dihydroxyvitamin D, but this is used only for monitoring certain conditions or inherited disorders.